Networks-Learning/counterfactual-prediction-sets/README.md

 # Designing Decision Support Systems Using Counterfactual Prediction Sets

-This repository contains the human subject study data and the code used in the paper [Designing Decision Support Systems Using Counterfactual Prediction Sets](https://arxiv.org/abs/2306.03928), which was presented at the ICML 2023 AI & HCI Workshop (**Best Paper Award**).
+This repository contains the human subject study data and the code used in the paper [Designing Decision Support Systems Using Counterfactual Prediction Sets](https://arxiv.org/abs/2306.03928), presented at the ICML 2023 AI & HCI Workshop (**Best Paper Award**) and published at ICML 2024.

 ## **Human Subject Study Data**
 The dataset as well as a more detailed description are under ```study_data/```.